 Ken Van Oeveren’s Body Ran a Marathon Daily to Survive

-until he received a kidney on 1/25/19 after a 5 year wait.
+until he received a kidney on 1/25/19.
 After working as a nuclear power plant engineer in Florida for 20 years, Ken (born 5/4/47 in Cleveland, Ohio), worked in San Francisco for Ventex.
-Although arthritis medications damaged his organs, Ken continued his 50-year career as a firefighter helping others.
+Although arthritis medications damaged his organs, Ken continued his 50-year career as a firefighter.
 Ken will greet runners at the Dry Creek Lokoya Fire Station (GGR exchange 3) in Napa.
 California firefighters run to celebrate Ken’s new arrival.

 Justin Joseph (JJ) Yu (4/18/95 – 3/21/17)

 Although JJ had four heart surgeries before he was six for Tetralogy of Fallot, he fought crime as batman, played piano/guitar and sang in the choir at Foothill High (Pleasanton, CA).
-At fourteen, JJ was evaluated for a heart transplant, but never slowed publishing nine apps on the Apple App store.
+After JJ was evaluated for a heart transplant at 14, he published nine apps on the Apple App store.
 After a Babson College accounting degree, JJ was offered a position at Price Waterhouse.
-While in Shanghai for his last semester, JJ became ill with a virus.
-After returning home for a heart catheterization, JJ passed from respiratory/heart failure.
+After returning home from Shanghai in 2017 with a virus, JJ passed from respiratory/heart failure.
 JJ’s family celebrates his life through the GGR.